• Skip to primary navigation

 For making the pastry you will need either a mixing bowl or a food processor, a rolling pin and some baking beans or blind-baking the pastry.
 Don’t worry if you don’t have baking beans, you can use dried beans or rice instead.

-You will also need a saucepan for frying the onions, a box grater for grating the cheese.
+You will also need a saucepan for frying the onions and a cheese grater for grating the cheese.

 Ingredients

-This recipe will make10″ diameter cheese and onion quiche.
+This recipe will make a 10" diameter cheese and onion quiche.

 For the pastry